hiepnguyenbg/sql-data-warehouse/README.md

 An end-to-end data warehouse built in **PostgreSQL**.
 It ingests customer, product and sales data from two source systems (CRM and ERP), cleans and integrates it through **Bronze → Silver → Gold** layers, and publishes a **star schema** that BI tools and analysts can query directly.

-> **Scope:** This repository covers the data engineering work: ingestion, transformation, data modeling, data quality testing and documentation.
-Reporting and dashboards built on top of the warehouse are out of scope.

 ---